wyn/collab/src/python/collab/README.txt

 $ twistd -n --pidfile='collab_proxy_var.pid' collab_proxy_var --jid='collabproxyvar.collab.coshx' --rport=10001 --rhost=collab.coshx --secret='password' --verbose

 The salient points here are:
- - Get the name of the service correct, e.g. collab_proxy_var.
+ - Get the name of the service correct, e.g. 'collab_proxy_var'.
 This is the command NAME for twistd not ejabberd.
- - The jid of the service matches the name in the 'hosts' entry of the ejabberd_service entry e.g. collabproxyvar.collab.coshx.
+ - The jid of the service matches the name in the 'hosts' entry of the ejabberd_service entry e.g. 'collabproxyvar.collab.coshx'.
  - The rport and rhost match up to the configured settings and that there is a virtual host on the XMPP server called 'collab.coshx'.
  - The --secret matches the configured 'password' setting for that listener.